canonical/lxd/doc/reference/storage_drivers.md

 ## Security considerations

-Currently, the Linux kernel might silently ignore mount options and not apply them when a block-based filesystem (for example, `ext4`) is already mounted with different mount options.
+Currently, the Linux kernel might silently ignore mount options and not apply them when a block-based file system (for example, `ext4`) is already mounted with different mount options.
 This means when dedicated disk devices are shared between different storage pools with different mount options set, the second mount might not have the expected mount options.
 This becomes security relevant when, for example, one storage pool is supposed to provide `acl` support and the second one is supposed to not provide `acl` support.